-Doctoral Student Require 30 credits beyond M.S. degree
+Doctoral Students Require 30 credits beyond M.S. degree

 Doctoral candidates are expected to complete 30 credits beyond the master's degree, pass an oral and written qualifying examination, and successfully defend their doctoral dissertations, which are based on individual research.
 In addition, all doctoral students must demonstrate teaching competence as part of their training.

-Two courses in computational modeling of physiological systems are required.
-At least one graduate mathematics course must be taken in addition to the mathematics course required for the M.S. degree.
-Students must attend our Biomedical Engineering seminar series and complete research rotations during the first two semesters of graduate study.
+The core course requirements (9 credits) for the doctoral program include the course in computational modeling of physiological systems (BMEN E6003), plus at least two graduate mathematics courses.
+If BMEN E6003 or a graduate level mathematics course has already been taken for the master’s degree, a technical elective can be used to complete the core course requirements.
+Students must register for BMEN E9700: Biomedical engineering seminar and for research credits during the first two semesters of doctoral study.
 Remaining courses should be selected in consultation with the student’s faculty adviser to prepare for the doctoral qualifying examination and to develop expertise in a clearly identified area of biomedical engineering.
 Up to 12 credits of research may be applied toward doctoral degree course requirements.

 Doctoral Student Requirements